-Iran's human rights record is bad.
-There is no sugar-coating that.
-When it comes to gay people, it's almost as bad as it gets, just like other places in the Middle East, such as Dubai and Abu Dhabi.
-Most LGBTQ people who follow the news know the terrible punishments that Iran has imposed for people even suspected of being gay.
+Iran's human rights record is dire.
+There's no sugar-coating that.
+When it comes to LGBTQ rights, Iran is as bad as it can get!
+Most people who follow the news will have heard about the terrible punishments that Iran has imposed for people even suspected of being gay!